iandees/crawl/README.md

   prefix is implicitly ignored)
 * maximum crawling depth can be controlled with the *--depth* option
-* resources related to a page (CSS, JS, etc) will always be fetched, even if on external domains, if the *--include-related* option is specified
+* resources related to a page (CSS, JS, etc) will always be fetched, even if on external domains, unless the *--exclude-related* option is specified

 If the program is interrupted, running it again with the same command line from the same directory will cause it to resume crawling from